INSIGNEO/microFE/README.md

 $ qsub microFE_job.pbs
 ```

+:warning: The matlab script does not overwrite old files already in the `OUT_DIR`!
+On the other hand, `microFE.py` checks whether `elementdata.txt` (matlab's output) exists, and in case stops the execution.

 ## ParaFEM xx15 program inputs

 ParaFEM uses several input files to define the geometry, boundary conditions and parameters for the simulation.
 These are defined in the following files: